tmaximini/maxi.io/src/posts/2019-10-24-traits-of-good-developers/index.md

 9. ### Testing

    This is a tough one.
 Most people know or have heard about the importance of testing even early in their career.
 But the point where you actually start writing tests because you are convinced they will save your ass in the long run again requires a certain experience.
 Many projects run for years without tests, and every time they get deployed people start praying that everything runs smoothly.
 These projects tend to have much more problems with bugs, unforeseen errors and site reliability, because it is easy to introduce new bugs when there are no tests in place.
 When a codebase grows, it will get more and more difficult to maintain.
 When we make changes to or refactor large files it is easy to introduce bugs - the feature we are working on might look good but maybe we broke something on the way at a different place in the app?
 Without automated tests it is hard to tell, because testing manually everything each time is tedious, time-consuming and error-prone.
-Often times teams are not writing tests because of time pressure from project managers early on ("it takes too long") but they forget about the huge benefit in the long run.
+Often times teams are not writing tests because of time pressure from project managers early on (_it takes too long_) but they forget about the huge benefit in the long run.

 10. ### Automating